v-sbradley/bacx-pr/topics/tv-technical-videos.md

 # Technical videos: Get started

 This process is for PMs to use to create demo videos about their features in the model-driven apps in Dynamics 365 (formerly called Customer Engagement apps) and Power Platform apps.
-These videos are technical, how-tos to create a full experience for readers of the product documentation on the [Dynamics 365 Docs site](https://docs.microsoft.com/en-us/dynamics365/).

-This page outlines the steps you take to script, record, and and get a video published.

-Your contacts are Abhinav Dhankar (abdhanka) and Renee Wesberry (renwe).
+Your contacts are Abhinav Dhankar (abdhanka), your writer, and Renee Wesberry (renwe).

 ## Create a video

 1. When a PM is planning a video, they let their writer know, and fill out the following form: [Product demo video request form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9b5wR1zDLRMp9sYA_S9dMJURTJYNkNWR1FLRDNCV1FGSUNENEVPUkNMVi4u)
 2. The PM writes a short script that explains how to do something.
 The script should just be around 1 page.
-See examples for reference: [Sample scripts](tv-sample-scripts.md), or contact your writer for help.
+See [Sample scripts](tv-sample-scripts.md) for examples or contact your writer for help.
 5. CP reviews the script.
 6. The PM records the video using Camtasia.
 4. CP edits the video.